Ekta Shakti

 Ekta Shakti Party (United Force Party) was a regional political party in Haryana, India.
 Founded in 2004.
-The party president was Virender Verma, a former government employee.
+The party president was Maratha Virender Verma, a former government employee.
 Verma is the son of Shiv Ram Verma, who was a member of the erstwhile Bharatiya Jana Sangh.
-Verma bases his political movement amongst a people called Ror in the Indian caste system.
-Verma claims that the Rors are related to the Marathas, and using this Maratha identity he was initially able to win some support from the community.
-Verma builds his political discourse on the accusation that northern Haryana has been discriminated against by politicians from western Haryana.
+Maratha bases his political movement amongst a people of North Haryana.
+Maratha claims that the previous governments of haryana did discrimination against the north haryana.he was initially able to win some support from the community.
+Maratha builds his political discourse on the accusation that northern Haryana has been discriminated against by politicians from western Haryana.

-Verma was accused of having Organized Party activities whilst still in Government service that is Illegal.

 In the 2004 Lok Sabha elections the party fielded three candidates from northern Haryana.
 They got 13022, 82430 and 31202 votes respectively.